The Top 10 Rules Of Rugby

 The game of rugby has two periods, each of them are 40 minutes.
 Between the halves, there will be a maximum of a ten minute break before both teams change ends.

 Before kickoff, there is a coin toss to determine who will kick off the match.
 The game is started by a place kick or a drop kick from the middle of the halfway line.
 The ball needs to travel at least ten meters on kickoff.
 If it does not, the opposing team will get the choice of a scrum or line-out by the halfway line.
 When penalties or drop goals are scored during the game, play is restarted with a drop kick from the halfway line.
 The team that has conceded the points takes the kick.

 Foul play is dangerous and has many different aspects.
-Tackling a player who does not have the ball is not permitted, nor can you tackle or shove somebody is in the air.
+Tackling a player who does not have the ball is not permitted, nor can you tackle or shove somebody that is in the air.
 You are also not permitted to try and kick the ball out of the hands of the ball carrier, as that is also something that can injure your opponent.

 Sanctions of foul play include penalties and sometimes ejection.
-If a player is being cautioned for foul play, the refere will show the player a yellow card and he will be suspended for ten minutes.
-If that player commits another penalty, then he will be sent off the field and not be allowed to return to the match.
-The player will also not be replaced, leaving the offending team down a player for the remainder of the game, so partaking in foul play will drastically hurt your team.
+If a player is being cautioned for foul play, the referee will show the player a yellow card and they will be suspended for ten minutes.
+If that player commits another penalty, then they will be sent off the field and not be allowed to return to the match.
+The player will also not be replaced, leaving the offending team down a player for the remainder of the game, so partaking in foul play will drastically hurt your team’s chances of winning.